Python

 return correlation(u, v, w=w, centered=False)

-My initial thought is that the denominator is what is making it faster, I have no idea why but that is the only difference I see.
+My initial thought was that the difference in performance was due to the denominator, I have no idea why but that is the only difference I see.
 My implementation is using the norm function from NumPy while SciPy uses two NumPy dot multiplications and the Python sqrt function.

 def cosine(u, v):